wavefrontHQ/docs/pages/doc/webhooks_alert_notification.md

 ## Add a Custom Alert Target to an Alert

-To add a custom alert target to a new or existing alert:
+**To add a custom alert target to a new or existing alert**:

 1. Go to the [**Create Alert** or **Edit Alert** page](alerts_manage.html) page.
 1. Scroll down to the **Target List** section.
 1. Start typing in the **Alert Target** field.
 A drop-down list appears.
    This list contains all available alert targets that can be integrated to your alert.
 1. Select the alert target that you want to add, and click **Save**.